-Some additional trainings include: 40-hour Vinyasa immersion with Seane Corn; 40-hour training with Tom Gillette; 50-hour Doorways to Self: Teacher Training with Ally Bogard and Elena Brower; and multiple workshops with elite teachers, coaches, and esoteric healers around the world.
+Some additional trainings include: 40-hour Vinyasa immersion with Seane Corn; 40-hour training with Tom Gillette; 50-hour Doorways to Self: Teacher Training with Ally Bogard and Elena Brower; and multiple workshops with master teachers, coaches, and esoteric healers around the world.

 And, lastly, to my main teachers, my “messes”, my husband, our girls, our dog, my parents and sisters, my daily sadhana, the woods, and my Uncle John for directing my body, mind, and heart to Spirit as far back as those childhood adventures.